ngParty/ng-metadata/README.md

 There is already an existing project, which gives us Angular 2 like syntax for Angular 1, [ng-forward](https://github.com/ngUpgraders/ng-forward)

-With all do respect, `ng-forward` is going the wrong path because:
+While I respect all the hard work of the `ng-forward` team, there were things that I didn't like about their solution.
+Lemme list just few:
-- it tries to mirror angular 2 with lots of under hood abstractions which is just not feasible because major differences
+- it tries to mirror angular 2 with lots of under the hood abstractions which is just not feasible because there are major differences, how things work in ng1 an ng2
-- tries to do a lot unnecessary work ( support ES5/ES6  like angular 2 does )
+- it tries to do a lot unnecessary work ( support ES5/ES6  like angular 2 does )
-- doesn't provides angular 2 like DI within constructor because `babel` just won't support parameter decorators
+- doesn't provides angular 2 like DI via constructor parameters because `babel` just won't support parameter decorators
 - forces you to rewrite templates, so you can't be just 100% sure that your code will work as before
 - presents totally different unit testing story like you have been used to for ng1